 These amazing chewy Coconut Sugar Cookies are made without refined sugar.
 What’s more, they are crisp on the edges with wonderfully chewy centers.

 These wonderful chewy Coconut Sugar Cookies are an adaption of my Coconut Oil Chocolate Chip Cookies.
-Those are some of the best cookies I have ever made and many of you that made them, agree.
+Those are some of the best cookies I have ever made and many of you who have already made a batch, agree.

 Crisp edges with perfectly chewy centers are the stuff my cookie dreams are made of.
 And this new version has the same qualities.

 The original recipe uses a mix of white and brown sugar.
 However, I wanted to see if I could eliminate refined sugar and use only coconut sugar in this recipe.
-Well, the cookies came out amazing!
+Well, the cookies came out amazing with a deep, rich caramel and molasses-like flavor notes.

-Coconut sugar has a rich caramel-like flavor that adds another layer of depth to the cookies.
-So much so that Konrad took some of these to work (while we were still in Canada) and apparently one co-worker exclaimed those were the BEST cookies he had ever tasted!
+Coconut sugar has a rich caramel-like taste that adds another layer of flavor depth to the cookies.
+When we still lived in Canada, Konrad took some of these to work and one co-worker exclaimed those were the BEST cookies he had ever tasted!

-I believe it is the use of coconut oil and cornstarch that are key for the crisp edges and chewy-center goodness.
+I believe that the use of coconut oil and cornstarch are key for the crisp edges and chewy-center goodness.
 In addition, I added chunks of dark chocolate to some (because I love it so much), but they are also great without.

-I also tried eliminating all-purpose flour with whole wheat flour but I wasn’t too impressed with the results.
-Whole grain flour seems to work better with stronger flavors like my spelt flour double chocolate cookies.
+I also tried replacing all-purpose flour with whole wheat flour but the results didn't impress me very much.
+Whole grain flour seems to work better with recipes with stronger flavors like my spelt flour double chocolate cookies.

 Chewy Coconut Sugar Cookies